 See your eye care professional regularly for dilated eye exams.

-    American Academy of Ophthalmology Retina/Vitreous Panel, Hoskins Center for

-    Quality Eye Care.
-Preferred Practice Pattern Guidelines.
-Age-related macular
+American Academy of Ophthalmology website.
+Retina/Vitreous Committee, Hoskins Center for Quality Eye Care.
+Preferred Practice Pattern Guideline.
+Age-related macular degeneration PPP 2019.

-    degeneration.

 Roh M, Kim IK.
 Age-related macular degeneration.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 5th ed.
 Philadelphia, PA: Elsevier; 2019:chap 6.29.

 Wenick AS, Bressler NM, Bressler SB.
 Age-related macular degeneration: non-neovascular early AMD, intermediate AMD, and geographic atrophy.
 In: Schachat AP, Sadda SR, Hinton DR, Wilkinson CP, Wiedemann P, eds.
 Ryan's Retina.
 6th ed.
 Philadelphia, PA: Elsevier; 2018:chap 68.